NinaNikolova/zloyadkovcy/README.md

 ### - Download the project and install the dependencies `npm i`
 ### - Start project - Run `ng serve` - Navigate to `http://localhost:4200/`.

-## To start the Rest api/back-end of project/, which is here: https://github.com/NinaNikolova/restapi-zloyadkovci:
+## To start the Rest api/back-end of project/
+### - Download the rest api from here: https://github.com/NinaNikolova/restapi-zloyadkovci
-### - Download the project and install the dependencies `npm i`
+### - Install the dependencies `npm i`
 ### - Start project - Run `npm start` - Navigate to `http://localhost:4200/`.